m5stack/m5-docs/docs/en/unit/extio.md

 ## Description

-**EXT.IO** is a GOIO Expander.
+**EXT.IO** is a GPIO Expander.
 With simple I2C commands you can have up to 8 GPIOs.

 Integrates PCA9554PW.
 This 8-bit I/O expander for the two-line bidirectionalbus (I2C) is designed for 2.3-V to 5.5-V VCC • Open-Drain Active-Low Interrupt Output operation.
 It provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface.